Mario García Menocal: Second Term (1917-1921)

-In July 1917, President Menocal suspended certain constitutional guarantees and called an extra session of Congress.
+In July 1917, Menocal suspended certain constitutional guarantees and called an extra session of Congress.

-Constitutional guarantees were only restored more than 1 year later on August 14, 1918, by another presidential decree following a proclamation by Menocal.
+Constitutional guarantees were only restored more than one year later on August 14, 1918, by another presidential decree following a proclamation by Menocal.

-While in office, García Menocal hosted the 1920 Delta Kappa Epsilon National Convention, the first international fraternity conference outside the US, which took place in Cuba.
+While in office, García Menocal hosted the 1920 Delta Kappa Epsilon National Convention, the first international fraternity conference outside the U.S., which took place in Cuba.
 Private trains were hired from New England to Florida where the invited men and their families could travel in comfort and style, and upon arrival in Cuba, each man was gifted a gold-trimmed box of cigars.
-García Menocal's hospitality is still remembered in the fraternity to this day.
+Menocal's hospitality is still remembered in the fraternity to this day.
 He was responsible for creating the Cuban Peso; until his presidency Cuba used both the Spanish Real and US Dollar.

 According to Gerardo Castellanos, President Menocal left the Cuban national treasury in overdraft and therefore in precarious financial situation.
 Menocal supposedly spent $800 million during his 8 years in office and left a floating debt of $40 million.

-Later life
+Post-presidency career

 After his presidency, García Menocal continued to be involved in politics, running for president again in 1924.
 He attempted a revolution in 1931 and went into exile in the United States when it failed.
-After less than five years he returned to Cuba and ran for president a final time in 1936.
-He died in Santiago de Cuba, Cuba.
+After less than five years, he returned to Cuba and ran for president a final time in 1936.

+Death

+On September 7, 1941, Menocal died in Havana, Cuba, at age 74.